Our Approach to Bladder Cancer Treatment

 The BCG solution is inserted into the bladder through a catheter into the urethra.
 Once the solution comes in contact with the bladder tissue, this activates the body’s own immune system to eradicate the cancer.

-Unique to the John Wayne Cancer Institute is a series of treatments that can be used like the BCG and instilled into the bladder.
+Unique to the Saint John’s Cancer Institute is a series of treatments that can be used like the BCG and instilled into the bladder.
 Often patients will be unable to use BCG treatment or the cancer has returned despite the BCG treatment.
 In those rare cases, different drugs can be heated and instilled into the bladder to help treat the cancer.

 This method of bladder cancer treatment can often prevent the cancer from returning, prolong the time to recurrence and help the patient avoid complete bladder removal.